iancicarelli/UX-PanicAttackApp/README.md

 + Added the ability to view detailed information about past episodes in the history section, providing users with deeper insights and record-keeping capabilities.

 5.-Favorite Contacts Feature
-+ Introduced the option to designate contacts as favorites in the contact configuration section, allowing for quicker access and improved usability.
++ Introduced the option to designate contacts as favorites in the contact configuration section, addressing the aspect of prioritization.

 6.-Emotion Descriptions
-+ Included descriptive text for emotions on the episode details registration screen, helping users better understand and record their feelings.
++ Included descriptive text for emotions on the episode details registration screen, offering transparency and context for what each feeling represents.

 7.-Support Messages and Communication Cards
 + Added predefined messages to the support messages screen and communication cards, offering users convenient and thoughtful templates.

 8.-Brand Visibility
 + Displayed the application name at the bottom of all screens, enhancing brand recognition and consistency.

+9.-General Breathing Recommendations
++ Implemented a general breathing type as a recommendation for justified breathing intervals.

+10.-Explanatory Icons
++ Added icons explaining the purpose of each feature, such as the communication cards, to enhance user understanding and fluency.

+11.-Improve Understanding of Features
++ Incorporated icons to clarify the functionality of specific elements, including communication cards, improving understanding and supporting a seamless user experience.

 These updates collectively aim to create a more user-centric application that is easy to navigate, visually engaging, and better suited to meet user needs.
 Each change aligns with best practices in UX design, ensuring the app delivers a seamless and meaningful experience.